-Individuals who force someone else into a non-consensual sex act can be charged with crimes such as:
+Individuals who force someone else into a non-consensual sex act can be charged with crimes such as sexual battery or rape.

 Sexual battery charges apply if someone touches another person in a sexual way without the other person’s consent.
 Sexual battery charges do not cover non-consensual intercourse.
 You could face fines of up to $10,000 and up to four years of prison time if convicted of sexual battery.

 Rape refers to the act of non-consensual sexual intercourse.
 Individuals can be charged with rape if they force someone into sex through violence, threats, or blackmail.
 Rape charges can also apply if an individual has intercourse with someone who is:

 Note that California uses rape charges to prosecute date rape.
 Having non-consensual sex with someone to whom you are connected romantically is considered a criminal act.
 Depending upon the age of the rape victim and the severity of the attack, you could face 13 years of prison time and fines of up to $10,000 for a rape conviction.

 San Diego Sex Crimes Lawyer Near Me (310) 928-9347

 Sex Crimes in San Diego: Additional Sex Crimes

 There are many other laws on the books in San Diego to prosecute sex crimes.
 Some of the most common sexual abuse charges that we see here at the Simmrin Law Group include:

 - Lewd conduct

 - Human trafficking